JamesDLD/terraform/Best-Practice/BestPractice-2/README.md

 Best Practice 2 *UNDER CONSTRUCTION*
 ------------
-Implicit dependencies should be used whenever possible, see this article from [this article from terraform.io website](https://www.terraform.io/intro/getting-started/dependencies.html) for more information.
+In this article we will see how to set terraform, our provider and modules version, see [this article from terraform.io website to learn more about managing terraform version](https://www.terraform.io/docs/configuration/terraform.html) for more information.

-In this article we will perform the following action with implicit dependencies and with explicit dependencies :
+In this article we will perform the following action  :
-1. blala
+1. Create a Load balancer
-2. blala
+2. Create a Windows VM and attach it's NIC as backend of the upper load balancer

 ### Prerequisite